digitalbazaar/oid4-client/README.md

 ## Background

-This library is a Javascript (Node.js and browser) implementation of the [OID4VCI v11](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) Protocol.
+This library is a JavaScript (Node.js and browser) implementation of the [OID4VCI v11](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) Protocol.